There’s only one way of improv, and that’s your own

 Sometimes I feel like this blog is just a record of me realising majorly obvious things that everyone else has known for ages.
 Anyway, here it goes, what I’ve been thinking about this week is……

-There is no method to impro, or comedy, or theatre or art in general.
+There is no absolute correct method to improv, or comedy, or theatre or art in general.

-Or rather, there are other people’s methods, but if you want to make a success of it yourself you have to find your own method in the moment, which constantly changes, and that’s the whole point of it being creative.
+Or rather, there are other people’s methods, but if you want to make a success of it yourself you have to find your own method in the moment, which constantly changes as you and the world change, and that’s the whole point of it being creative.

-Recently I thought I had ‘it’ and was able to reliably improvise funny scenes and shows and whooooo-yeahhhh.
-One of my last blogs seemed pretty popular too (improvisers are scared of making people laugh etc) and I thought I was on to a winner when I came to performing.
+Recently I thought I had ‘it’ and was able to reliably improvise funny scenes and shows and whooooo-yeahhhh it felt gooood!
 Then in my next show I felt really frozen, rigid, unfunny.
-Then it happened in another show, then I was really awful in the last two shows.
 I actually found myself on stage thinking “oh fuck, I’m on stage, I’ve got to make up something, it’s meant to be funny” and felt a block of ice between me and everyone else.
 Not a great place to be.

 It seems that at the very point I thought I had ‘it’ was the very point it had all gone.